Anushka0403/Cyber-task-1/README.md

-# TASK 1 Network Port Scanning
+# TASK-1 : Network Port Scanning
-## Objective: Learn to discover open ports on devices in your local network to
-  understand network exposure.
+## Objective: Learn to discover open ports on devices in your local network to understand network exposure.
 ## Tools used :
    Nmap(Zenmap)
    Wireshark (Optional)